Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 ## Learning more about Packer

 Packer configuration files are called templates for a reason.
 They often get parameterized with [user variables](https://www.packer.io/docs/templates/user-variables.html).
-This could be very helpful since you can create multiple machine images with different configuration and for different purposes using one template file.
+This could be very helpful since you can create multiple machine images with different configurations for different purposes using one template file.

 Adding user variables to a template is easy, follow the [documentation](https://www.packer.io/docs/templates/user-variables.html) on how to do that.

 ## Immutable infrastructure

-You may wonder why not to put everything inside the image including the application?
-Well, this approach is called an [immutable infrastructure](https://martinfowler.com/bliki/ImmutableServer.html).
+By putting everything inside the image including the application, we have achieved an [immutable infrastructure](https://martinfowler.com/bliki/ImmutableServer.html).
 It is based on the idea `we build it once, and we never change it`.

 It has advantages of spending less time (zero in this case) on system configuration after VM's start, and prevents **configuration drift**, but it's also not easy to implement.